 Investment Objective and Outcomes Risk.
 There is no guarantee that a Fund will be successful in its attempt to achieve its investment objective and/or the Outcomes, and an investor could lose some or all of their investment in the Fund.
-Certain circumstances under which a Fund might not achieve its objective and/or the Outcomes include, but are not limited to (i) if the Fund disposes of options contracts, (ii) if the Fund is unable to maintain the proportional relationship based on the number of options contracts in the Fund's portfolio, (iii) significant accrual of Fund expenses in connection with effecting the Fund's principal investment strategy, (iv) losses incurred by the Fund's holdings in the Collateral Portfolio and/or losses resulting from the Put Spread Strategy, or (iv) adverse tax law changes affecting the treatment of options contracts.
+Certain circumstances under which a Fund might not achieve its objective and/or the Outcomes include, but are not limited to (i) if the Fund disposes of options contracts, (ii) if the Fund is unable to maintain the proportional relationship based on the number of options contracts in the Fund's portfolio, (iii) significant accrual of Fund expenses in connection with effecting the Fund's principal investment strategy, (iv) losses incurred by the Fund's holdings in the Collateral Portfolio, or (v) adverse tax law changes affecting the treatment of options contracts.